-Doing business in Bulgaria presents numerous opportunities for expats seeking to establish themselves in the country's growing economy.
-Known for its strategic geographical location, low operating costs and favourable tax environment, Bulgaria has become an attractive destination for entrepreneurs and investors, especially since its assertion into the EU in 2007.
+There are plenty of opportunities for expats doing business in Bulgaria to establish themselves in the country’s growing economy.
+Known for its strategic geographical location, low operating costs, and favourable tax environment, Bulgaria has become an attractive destination for entrepreneurs and investors, especially since its accession to the EU in 2007.

-When navigating the Bulgarian business landscape, expats should be mindful of local customs, business practices and language barriers, which may differ significantly from their home countries.
+Expats in the Bulgarian business world should be mindful of local customs, business practices and language barriers, which may differ significantly from their home countries.

 Fast facts